About Hall & Botterill

 Aluminium foundry from the 1940’s to the 21st Century

-When Mr Botterill retired in 1987, A new managing director, Alex Paterson, took over the running of the company and it has developed over the past 30 years into a modern, vibrant, 21st century go-ahead foundry.
+When Mr Botterill retired in 1987, a new managing director, Alex Paterson, took over the running of the company and it has developed over the past 30 years into a modern, vibrant, 21st century go-ahead foundry.
 Hall & Botterill are the last Aluminium foundry remaining in Leeds.

-During the past years furnaces have been updated to and more efficient practice introduced.
+During the past years furnaces have been updated too and more efficient practice introduced.
 Hall & Botterill have developed the rainwater castings production, and today we carry the world’s largest range of traditional cast aluminium rainwater goods.
 When Alicast closed down Hall & Botterill bought the patterns for all the hopper heads, which we now sell as The Alicast Heritage Selection.
 Corner casting manufacturing still plays a part, as well as general aluminium engineering castings.
 We pride ourselves on our excellent service and aim to deliver aluminium gutters, hoppers and other rainwater castings within 72 hours of receiving an order.

 As well as introducing robotic aluminium fettling, we are, as another project, going to install a CNC machine .